Not mentioned on

 such as vans or trucks not permitted to park on the property?

-specified, with number of spaces.
-In a separate or attached garage or in a
+Assigned?
+In a specified area, with number of spaces.
+In a garage or undercroft area?

 - If you or a member of your